-No doubt my favourite is the Tivoli Christmas market, which usually occurs from the last week of November to the 31st of December at the world famous Tivoli Gardens.
+No doubt my favorite is the Tivoli Christmas market, which usually occurs from the last week of November to the 31st of December at the world-famous Tivoli Gardens.

 Opening in 1843, Tivoli Gardens is one of the oldest theme parks in the world, and it’s one of the most magical places I’ve visited.
 It’s even said to have inspired Walt Disney’s image of Disney World!

 During the winter months, the park is lit by almost half a million fairy lights that glitter and sparkle along every path and corner of the grounds, creating such a beautiful landscape that is hard to do justice in photos!

 In between the lights and world-class amusement rides, you’ll find adorable stalls selling anything from famous Scandinavian Wool to fudge and Christmas decorations.

 The tickets to Tivoli are a bit expensive (price 100DKK/ €13) in the winter (especially since most Christmas markets are free).
 Whatsmore, you have to pay extra on top of this if you want to go to the parks many rides.

 This said the beauty and atmosphere of Tivoli at Christmas is more than worth this extra price, as its somewhere that would no doubt get even the grumpiest Scrooge into the Christmas Spirit!